gammasim/simtools/docs/source/model_parameters.md

 2. **Model parameter management:** The {ref}`model_parameters module <model_parameters>` provides interfaces to manage the simulation model parameters.
 3. A **model of an array and its elements** consists of the {ref}`SiteModel <site_model>` and several {ref}`TelescopeModel <telescope_model>` and {ref}`CalibrationModel <calibration_model>` instances.

-Simtools includes applications to write new model parameters to the databases and the export or import model parameters from sim_telarray configuration files.
+Simtools includes applications to write new model parameters to the databases and the export or import model parameters from sim_telarray configuration files (see following sections).

 Review and revision control of the simulation models uses the [model parameters gitlab repository](https://gitlab.cta-observatory.org/cta-science/simulations/simulation-model/model_parameters/-/blob/main/README.md?ref_type=heads).
 Simtools provides applications to read, write, and update the databases from this repository.